 In March 2020, the World Health Organization characterized COVID-19, a disease caused by a novel strain of a coronavirus, as a pandemic.
-The rapid spread of COVID-19 has resulted in governmental authorities throughout the United States implementing a variety of containment measures with the objective of slowing the spread of the virus, including travel restrictions, shelter-in-place orders and business shutdowns.
+The rapid spread of COVID-19 resulted in governmental authorities throughout the United States implementing a variety of containment measures with the objective of slowing the spread of the virus, including travel restrictions, shelter-in-place orders and business shutdowns.
 The COVID-19 pandemic and these containment measures have had, and could continue to have, a material impact on the Company's business.

 The rapid acceleration of the COVID-19 pandemic in the United States occurred at the beginning of the Company's 2020 fiscal year annual high season.
 Effective April 3, 2020, the Company's Georgia and Missouri Parks were closed as a result of shelter-in-place mandates.
-Also note that prior to the acquisition of the Texas Park, its operations were suspended for the majority of April 2020 due to a shelter-in-place.
+Also note that prior to the acquisition of the Texas Park, its operations were suspended for the majority of April 2020 due to a shelter-in-place mandate.
 In compliance with respective state issued guidelines, the Georgia Park and the Texas Park each reopened on May 1, 2020, and the Missouri Park reopened on May 4, 2020.
-Subsequent to reopening, attendance levels were strong at each of the Company's three Parks for the balance of its 2020 fiscal year, which continued throughout its 2021 fiscal year in comparison to comparable pre-COVID-19 periods.
-While attendance based net sales remain strong versus the comparable pre-COVID-19 periods, the Company experienced a decline in attendance based net sales and attendance for the last 22 weeks of its 2021 fiscal year and for the first 17 weeks of its 2022 fiscal year, in comparison to comparable prior year periods, respectively.
+Subsequent to reopening, attendance levels increased significantly at each of the Company's three Parks for the balance of its 2020 fiscal year, which continued throughout its 2021 fiscal year in comparison to comparable pre-COVID-19 periods.
+While attendance based net sales remain higher compared to comparable pre-COVID-19 periods, the Company experienced a decline in aggregate comparable year-over-year attendance based net sales and attendance for the last 22 weeks of its 2021 fiscal year and for the first 31 weeks of its 2022 fiscal year, respectively.

 While the Company has experienced attendance gains and strong cash flow since the beginning of the COVID-19 pandemic, there may be longer-term negative impacts to the Company's business, results of operations and cash flows, and financial condition as a result of the COVID-19 pandemic.
-These negative impacts may include changes in customer behavior and preferences causing significant volatility or reductions in Park attendance, increases in operating expenses to comply with additional hygiene-related protocols, limitations in the Company's ability to recruit and maintain staffing, limitations on the Company's employees ability to work and travel, and significant changes in the economic or political conditions in the areas the Company's Parks are located.
-Despite the Company's efforts to manage these potential impacts, the ultimate impact may be material, and will depend on a number of factors beyond its control, including the duration and severity of the COVID-19 pandemic and actions by governmental authorities taken to contain its spread and mitigate its public health effects.
+These negative impacts may include changes in customer behavior and preferences causing significant volatility or reductions in attendance at one or more of our Parks, increases in operating expenses, limitations in the Company's ability to recruit and maintain staffing, limitations on the Company's employees ability to work and travel, and significant changes in the economic or political conditions in the areas the Company's Parks are located.
+Despite the Company's efforts to manage these potential impacts, the ultimate impact may be material, and may depend on a number factors beyond its control, including the duration and severity of the COVID-19 pandemic and actions by governmental authorities taken to contain its spread and mitigate its public health effects.
 There is also the potential for attendance levels at the Company's Parks to moderate or decline as alternative entertainment venues reopen to full capacity once the COVID-19 pandemic has run its course or vaccines are widely adopted and proven effective.